MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fourth script display current directory in a long format.

 The fifth script display current directory contents, including hidden files (starting with .), using long format.

+The sixth script display current directory contents in long format, wiht user and group IDs displayed numerically and hidden files.